fthomas/refined/README.md

 ## Related projects

-This library is heavily inspired by the [refined][refined.hs] library for Haskell.
+This library is inspired by the [refined][refined.hs] library for Haskell.
 It even stole its name!
 Another Scala library that provides type-level validations is [bond][bond].

 ## License

-refined is licensed under the MIT license, available at http://opensource.org/licenses/MIT and also in the [LICENSE](https://github.com/fthomas/refined/blob/master/LICENSE) file.
+_refined_ is licensed under the MIT license, available at http://opensource.org/licenses/MIT and also in the [LICENSE](https://github.com/fthomas/refined/blob/master/LICENSE) file.

 [bond]: https://github.com/fwbrasil/bond